-Being a member of a cohort
+- Being a member of a cohort

-Submit a Noyce Scholarship Application, your resume, and 2 letters of recommendation regarding your commitment to teaching by March 7, 2022.
+Submit a CS-STEM Scholar Application, your resume, and 2 letters of recommendation regarding your commitment to teaching by March 7, 2022.
 Deadline extended to March 11, 2022.

 Applicants must be majoring in a STEM discipline at PLU with a GPA of 3.0 or higher with junior standing.
 Must plan on applying to and attending the PLU Masters in Education program.
 Applicants must be US citizens or nationals, or permanent residents.
 Consideration will be given to financial need and to candidates from backgrounds underrepresented in teaching.